cyrushomay/gifts/README.md

 ## Art

-**Profile image** (800x800): Five gift packages floating, each glowing with their own light.
-The gifts ARE light wrapped and ready.

 **Banner image** (1500x500): Trail of gifts along a winding path with cairns marking the way.
 Shows the journey - gifts left for those who come next.

 **Concept**: Gifts as presence, not product.
 Light that illuminates the path.
 Stones stacked for navigation.